DataDog/documentation/content/en/security/cloud_security_management/_index.md

 - [**Threats**][1]: Monitors file, network, and process activity across your environment to detect real-time threats to your infrastructure.
 - [**Misconfigurations**][2]: Tracks the security hygiene and compliance posture of your production environment, automates audit evidence collection, and enables you to remediate misconfigurations that leave your organization vulnerable to attacks.
-- **Identity Risks**: Provides in-depth visibility into your organization's AWS IAM risks and enables you to detect and resolve identity risks on an ongoing basis.
+- [**Identity Risks**][8]: Provides in-depth visibility into your organization's AWS IAM risks and enables you to detect and resolve identity risks on an ongoing basis.
-- **Vulnerabilities**: Leverages infrastructure observability to detect, prioritize, and manage vulnerabilities in your organization's containers and hosts.
+- [**Vulnerabilities**][9]: Leverages infrastructure observability to detect, prioritize, and manage vulnerabilities in your organization's containers and hosts.

 {{< img src="security/csm/csm_overview.png" alt="Cloud Security Management in Datadog" width="100%">}}